shubhanshu1995/Image-Prediction-with-client-side-neural-network-using-Tensorflow.js/README.md

 ```bash
 serving static on 81
 ```
-then you are good to go
+then you are good to go.
-Open your desired browser & go to the follwing link:
+Open your desired browser & go to the following link:
 ```
 http://localhost:81/predict-with-tfjs.html
 ```